 Spray Adjuvants The addition of agricultural adjuvants to sprays of Transform CA may improve initial spray deposits, redistribution and weatherability.
 Select adjuvants that are recommended and registered for your specific use pattern and follow their use directions.
-When an adjuvant is to be used with this product, Dav Agree Jelengen recommender the use of the use of Dow AgroSciences recommends the use of a Chemical Producers and Distributors Association certified adjuvant.
+When an adjuvant is to be used with this product, Caru Agresienser recommends the use of Dow AgroSciences recommends the use of a Chemical Producers and Distributors Association certified adjuvant.
 Always add adjuvants last in the mixing process.

-Chemigation Application Transform CA may be applied through properly equipped chemigation systems for insect control in potates.
+Chemigation Application Transform CA may be applied through properly equipped chemigation systems for insect control in potatoes.
 Do not apply Transform CA by chemigation to other crops unless otherwise specified by a state-specific 24(c) label.

-Use Directions for Chemigation: Transform CA may be applied through overhead sprinkler Irrigation systems that will apply water uniformly, including center pivol, lateral move, end tow, side (whee) roll, Do not apply this product through any other type of irrigation system.
-Sprinkier systems that deliver a low coefficient of uniformity such as certain water drive units are not recommended.
+Use Directions for Chemigation: Transform CA may be applied through overhead sprinkler irrigation systems that will apply water uniformly, including center pivot, lateral move, end tow, side (wheel) roll, traveler, solid set, micro sprinkler, or hand move.
+Do not apply this product through any other type of irrigation system.
+Sprinkler systems that deliver a low coefficient of uniformity such as certain water drive units are not recommended.

 For continuously moving systems, the mixture containing Transform CA must be injected continuously and uniformly into the irrigation water line as the sprinkler is moving.
 If continuously moving irrigation equipment is used, apply in no more than 0.25 inch of water.
-For irrigation systems that do act move during appendix party in a procethat do not move during operation, apply in no more than 0.25 Inch of irrigation immediately before the end of the Irrigation cycle,
+For irrigation systems that do not make the property of the propert that do not move during operation, apply in no more than 0.25 inch of irrigation immediately before the end of the Irrigation cycle,

-Chemigation Preparation: The following use directions are to be followed when this product is applied through ingation system.
+Chemigation Preparation: The following use directions are to be followed when this product is applied through Irrigation systems.
 Thoroughly clean the chemigation system and tank of any fertilizer or chemical residues, and dispose of the residues according to state and federal laws.
 Flush the injection system with soap or a cleaning agent and water.
 Determine the amount of Transform CA needed to cover the desired acreage.
 Mix according to instructions in the Mixing Directions section above.
 Continually agitate the mixture during mixing and application.

-Chemigation Equipment Calibration: In order to Chamigation Equipment Calibration: In order to calibrate the irrigation system and injector to apply the mixture containing Transform CA, determine the following: 1) Calculate the number of acres irrigated by the system; 2) Calculate the amount of product required and premix; 3) Determine the irrigation rate and determine the number of minutes for the system to cover the intended treatment area; 4) Calculate the total college of incertified and the system to cover the intended treatment area; 4) Calculate the total gallons of insecticide materials, a calculate cover the desired acreage.
-Divide the total gallons of insecticide mixture needed by the number of minutes (minus time to flush out) to cover the treatment area. (minus time to flush cut) to cover the treatment area.
+Chemigation Equipment Calibration: In order to Chemigation Equipment Calibration: In order to calibrate the irrigation system and injector to apply the mixture containing Transform CA, determine the following: 1) Calculate the number of acres irrigated by the system; 2) Calculate the amount of product required and premix; 3) Determine the irrigation rate and determine the number of minutes for the system to cover the intended treatment area; 4) Calculate the total gallons of insectioide mixture needed to cover the desired acreage.
+Divide the total gallons of insecticide mixture needed by the number of minutes (minus time to flush out) to cover the treatment area. (minus time to flush out) to cover the treatment area.
 This value equals the gallons per minute output that the injector or eductor must deliver.
 Convert the gallons per minute to milliliters or ounces per minute if needed.
 Calibrate the injector system with the system in operation at the desired irrigation rate.
-It is suggested that the injection pump/system be calibrated at least twice before operation, and the puncter should be mediated in the appreciate system should be monitored during operation.
+It is suggested that the injection pump/system be calibrated at least twice before operation, and the system should be medited during enterties. system should be monitored during operation.